Im-Madhur-Gupta/maverick/README.md

 MemeCoin Maverick automates the trading process by:
 - Using AI to analyze market sentiment and trends.
 - Following strategies of trusted traders via their blockchain addresses or Farcaster handles.
-- Executing trades on your behalf based on pre-set criteria.
+- Executing trades for you based on pre-set criteria.

 ---